saingersoll/saingersoll/README.md

 ### About Me

-⚛🌿 I am an environmental data scientist who utilizes science communication and data visualizations to bridge the gap that prevents informed action to be taken.
+⚛🌿 I am an environmental data scientist who utilizes science communication and data visualizations to help bridge the gap that prevents informed action to be taken.

 📝 I'm seeking to gain experience writing policy suggestions to directly connect research and real change for sustainability and resiliency related issues.